MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

 In this exercise, you will:

 - Learn how to Microsoft Graph can be used to retrieve organizational data.
-- Walk through code examples of retrieving organizational data using Microsoft Graph.
+- Walk through code examples of retrieving data using Microsoft Graph.

 ### Using the Organizational Data Feature